ReehalS/ReehalS/README.md

 If you find anything interesting and would like to collaborate, feel free to reach out to me at the email above!

 ### Raptor32 -[🔗](https://github.com/ReehalS/Raptor32)
-- CPU to run RV32I subset of the RISC-V ISA
+- CPU to run RV32I subset of the RISC-V ISA with 5 stage pipeline
 - Built with Logism Evolution
 - Graphics/CLI coming soon